mitumh3/tlg-chatbot-render/README.md

 2. Get yourself a render.com account (With your github account should be the most convenience).
 3. Follow these clicks: Dashboard >> New >> Web Service
 4. Choose the Github repo.
-5. Complete the form with
+5. Complete the form with:

 - Name, Region
 - Runtime: Python